-Visit the crown jewel of Dallas shopping in the Neiman Marcus' flagship store (1618 Main St.), opened in downtown Dallas in 1914.
+Visit the crown jewel of Dallas shopping: Neiman Marcus' flagship store (1618 Main St.), opened in downtown Dallas in 1914.
 While elegant displays peddle glittery baubles and satiny garments, the legendary strawberry butter-topped popovers of the Zodiac Restaurant , located on level six, pretty much sell themselves.
-Enjoy a cappuccino or a snack from the Espresso Bar.

-Continue browsing throughout this stylish locale, which boasts more retail opportunities per capita than any other major U.S. city.
+Continue browsing in this stylish locale, which boasts more retail opportunities per capita than any other major U.S. city.
 For designer labels (Chanel and Diane von Furstenberg), exquisite jewels and timepieces (Harry Winston), and distinctive footwear (Jimmy Choo and Christian Louboutin), well-heeled Texans patronize Highland Park Village (Preston Road and Mockingbird Lane), a lovely, tree-shaded shopping center established in 1931.

 Snag tickets to see the NBA Mavericks or the NHL Stars play at the American Airlines Center (2500 Victory Ave.).
 After the game, party like a rock star at ritzy W Dallas Victory Hotel & Residences ' The Living Room (2440 Victory Park Ln.), or any of the other trendy bars and spots in the area.